median-man/project-time-tracker/README.md

 This application is intended to demonstrate a MERN stack application ready to deploy on Heroku.

+## Deploying to Heroku

+Use Heroku CLI or link to GitHub repo to deploy.

 ## Tools

 ### Code Formatting